Your home is a rustic cabin in the woods on a lake. You sleep on a bunk surrounded by about a dozen new friends, including two counselors.

 There are lots of recreational opportunities, including ping-pong, tetherball, tennis, basketball and soccer.
 Each division has a waterfront supervised by certified lifeguards.

 Monday afternoon is free time.
 There are no scheduled classes, except for an occasional rehearsal for some.
-Special off-campus trips often occur, such as to Sleeping Bear Sand Dunes, where you're challenged to hike to the top - 10 times! - to become a "dune goon."
+Special off-campus trips often occur, such as to Sleeping Bear Sand Dunes, where you're challenged to hike to the top.
 Canoe trips and picnics on the beautiful Platte River, and Lake Michigan swims also await you.

 Your evenings can be spent attending any one of more than 450 student, faculty and guest artist concerts that occur during the season, going to a weekly dance, or spending time with friends at the Melody Freeze.
 "Cabin Night" is a special event planned by your counselors one night every week.
 You might make tie-dye T-shirts, banana splits or enjoy a campfire.